 Nowadays you don't have to worry about complicated code or placing files on servers you might not be able to access thanks to Google Fonts.
 This free, simple and straightforward service allows you to add all sorts of unusual fonts to your website, giving you freedom to create a truly unique design for your brand.

 Once you get to Google Fonts you'll be confronted with a long visual list of all the different fonts on offer.
 This initially can be rather daunting, however, if you have an idea of what you're looking there are tools to help you narrow down to what you're after.

-On the left hand side there is a search box and several filtering sections.
+At the top left there is a search box and several filtering sections.
 If you know the name of the font you want to add to your site just search for it straight away.
 It may not be available as a Google Font but it's always worth checking.

 If you're just browsing to find a font you like think about the different features of it.
-Use the categories drop down to view the different fonts on offer for the following different typefaces.
+Use the Categories filter to view the different fonts on offer for the following different typefaces.